 - Not included in total cost – UConn externship fee of $100.
 This cost includes a background check and parking.
 Students assigned to this site must pay this fee out of pocket.

 - Submit the Registered Medical Assistant application, questionnaire, abilities, physical verification form, and health forms (health form due within two weeks of course start)

-- Submit a copy of your high school diploma or GED
+- Must be 18 years old with a high school diploma or GED

 Credits may be used at Charter Oak State College or transferred to another school by setting up a credit registry with Charter Oak (Any transfer credit is at the discretion of the institution).